 The cost of living in coastal states is typically higher than the national average.
 For example, California has the third-highest cost of living in the United States, while New York ranks fourth.
-Southern and midwest states experience lower costs of living.
-Illinois ranks 31st in terms of cost of living by state and Texas ranks 34th.
+Southern and midwest states typically experience lower costs of living.

-In Europe, the countries with the highest salaries include Denmark, Luxembourg, Sweden, and Finland.
+In Europe, the countries with the highest salaries include Luxembourg, Denmark, Ireland, and Belgium.
 Information about marketing manager salaries specifically is not widely available by country in Europe, but here are some average marketing manager salaries in major European cities:

-The countries with the highest cost of living in Europe include Switzerland, Iceland, Norway, and Luxembourg.
+The countries with the highest cost of living in Europe include Switzerland, the United Kingdom, Ireland, and Denmark.

-In Australia, the average salary across all job titles is A$82,436.
-And the average salary in New Zealand is NZ$77,074.
+In Australia, the average salary across all job titles is A$123,000.
+And the average salary in New Zealand is NZ$109,000.
 Marketing managers in both countries typically earn above-average salaries.
 Here are the average marketing manager salaries in major cities across Australia and New Zealand:

 A marketing manager's salary might also vary based on their expertise in a specific industry or field.
 Some industries need marketing managers who understand how to communicate and engage with niche audiences.
-Manufacturing and transportation companies tend to be bigger, established enterprises — which likely explains the higher average salaries in those industries.
+Financial services and insurance companies tend to be bigger, established enterprises — which likely explains the higher average salaries in those industries.

 Large, mature companies typically offer higher marketing manager salaries.
-Here are the ranges of a typical marketing manager salary at some sizable technology organizations based on data from Paysa:
+Here are the ranges of a typical marketing manager salary at some sizable technology organizations based on data from Glassdoor:

 Education and skills